Brian Andreas: StoryPeople

 "I have a real quirky view of the world.
 A century ago I would have been standing on a soapbox in Hyde Park telling people about a better way of seeing."

 "[Because] when it's all said and done, everyone should pay attention to the beauty and richness of their lives.
 One person can't be creative with someone else's guidelines.
 Do what lights you up.
 It's much simpler and easier than you think."

-Skye's first book of hand-stamped stories and black-and-white line drawings, entitled Mostly True, was first published in August, 1993.
-Still Mostly True followed in May 1994, and to date Skye's publications include a total of nineteen books.
-The book "Cuba: This Moment, Exactly So", Skye's collaboration with photographer Lorne Resnick, was the winner of two major awards in 2016: a gold IPPY from the Independent Publisher Book Awards, and a silver IBPA Benjamin Franklin Award from Independent Book Publishers Association.
+Andreas' first book of hand-stamped stories and black-and-white line drawings, entitled Mostly True, was first published in August, 1993.
+Still Mostly True followed in May 1994, and to date Andreas' publications include a total of nineteen books.
+The book "Cuba: This Moment, Exactly So", Andreas' collaboration with photographer Lorne Resnick, was the winner of two major awards in 2016: a gold IPPY from the Independent Publisher Book Awards, and a silver IBPA Benjamin Franklin Award from Independent Book Publishers Association.

 tumblecloud

-With his experience in design, storytelling and digital collaboration, Skye founded tumblecloud in April, 2008.
-The intention was to create a new communication platform that "will change the way we view ourselves & the planet.
-Moving from data to meaning.
-With tools that will help us remember that we're all creative & beautiful & alive.
-Tools that will help us remember who we are."
+Andreas founded tumblecloud in April, 2008.
+The intention was to create a new communication platform.
 With an initial group of angel investors, the company built a browser-agnostic workspace for people to arrange, co-create and publish their collaborations, using integrated tools for manipulating cloud-stored multimedia objects.
 The company was unable to secure further funding in 2014 and subsequently dissolved.

 A Hundred Ways North

-In the second quarter of 2015, Skye began a collaboration with Ball State University professor, Fia J Skye (née Wendy Saver), and her company A Hundred Ways North.
-With his background in story as the fibre of human community and her background in movement, voice, and helping the body to inhabit space fully, they currently lead public and corporate workshops on creativity and collaboration.
-The workshops "focus on three things: alignment, partnering and creating spaces where learning can happen."
-They also collaborate with various non-profits around the world, such as JDRF, to help create stories that give voice to the overall mission of each organization.
+In the second quarter of 2015, Andreas began a collaboration with Ball State University professor, Fia E Skye (née Wendy Saver), and her company A Hundred Ways North.
+They currently lead public and corporate workshops on creativity and collaboration.
 Their first co-authored book, Creative Anarchy, was published by A Hundred Ways North in November, 2015.